2019 12 Hours of Sebring: Background

-On March 6, 2019, the official entry list for the 12 Hours was revealed, featuring 38 cars in total.
+Entries

+A total of 38 cars took part in the event split across 4 classes.
 There were 11 cars in the DPi class, eight entries in GT Le Mans, 17 in GT Daytona, and a mere two entrants in the LMP2 class.
-Following the retirement of Christian Fittipaldi, Le Mans winner Brendon Hartley joined the Action Express Racing team in the #5 car.
-Matthieu Vaxivière joined Wayne Taylor Racing in their #10 Cadillac, after Toyota Gazoo Racing drivers Kamui Kobayashi and Fernando Alonso were barred from taking part in IMSA's event.
+Following the retirement of Christian Fittipaldi, Le Mans winner Brendon Hartley joined the Action Express Racing team in the No. 5 car.
+Matthieu Vaxivière joined Wayne Taylor Racing in their No. 10 Cadillac, after Toyota Gazoo Racing drivers Kamui Kobayashi and Fernando Alonso were barred from taking part in IMSA's event.
 In the GT Daytona class, Black Swan Racing, who had confirmed a full endurance-event program for the 2019 IMSA Season, had withdrawn as a result of team owner and driver Tim Pappas sustaining injuries from February's Bathurst 12 Hour event.

 Report

 Thursday practice

 Due to the World Endurance Championship event taking place on Friday, the first few practice sessions for the 12 Hours of Sebring were held on Thursday.
-In the first practice session, Felipe Nasr and the #31 Action Express Racing Cadillac team were quickest, setting a 1:46.996.
-They were 0.355 seconds faster than the #6 Team Penske Acura.
-In GT Le Mans, Porsche and Ford were at the top of the leaderboard, with Laurens Vanthoor setting the quickest time for the #911 Porsche 911 RSR, setting a 1:56.983.
+In the first practice session, Felipe Nasr and the No. 31 Action Express Racing Cadillac team were quickest, setting a 1:46.996.
+They were 0.355 seconds faster than the No. 6 Team Penske Acura.
+In GT Le Mans, Porsche and Ford were at the top of the leaderboard, with Laurens Vanthoor setting the quickest time for the No. 911 Porsche 911 RSR, setting a 1:56.983.
 He would be three tenths clear of the times from the Ford GT drivers Richard Westbrook and Joey Hand.
-In GT Daytona, Mario Farnbacher of the #86 Meyer-Shank Racing Acura team set the fastest time of 2:00.793, nearly half a second clear of the #73 Park Place Motorsport Porsche, driven by Patrick Long.
+In GT Daytona, Mario Farnbacher of the No. 86 Meyer-Shank Racing Acura team set the fastest time of 2:00.793, nearly half a second clear of the No. 73 Park Place Motorsport Porsche, driven by Patrick Long.
 PR1/Mathiasen Motorsports went fastest in the LMP2 class.

 In free practice two, after a low-risk session from Mazda Team Joest, Olivier Pla would give them the fastest time of the weekend so far in the #55 car, a 1:46.834.
 He would be 0.815 seconds faster than Pipo Derani of the #31 Action Express Racing Cadillac.
 Acura driver Hélio Castroneves completed the top three in the DPi class.
 In the GT Le Mans class, Porsche GT Team were fastest once again, with #911 driver Nick Tandy setting a 1:56.991.
 The team were once again fastest over the two Chip Ganassi Racing Ford GTs.
-In GT Daytona, Bill Auberlen set the pace in the #96 Turner Motorsport BMW M6, with a 2:00.583.
+In GT Daytona, Bill Auberlen set the pace in the No. 96 Turner Motorsport BMW M6, with a 2:00.583.
 PR1/Mathiasen Motorsports once again set the fastest LMP2 time, with 1:52.149.